Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Discussion

-Although our model was presented in the context of disease spreading and epidemics, the generality of our model makes it applicable to any problem where the timescales of spontaneous activation and propagation of activity are comparable.
-Therefore, it may have applications in rumour spreading on social networks \cite{nekovee2007theory}, the distribution and propagation of computer viruses \cite{wierman2004modeling}, and describing cascades of neural activity \cite{orlandi2013noise,williams2014quasicritical,williams2017unveiling,das2019critical}.
-Particularly in the latter case, the notion and definition of criticality has been especially challenging in the presence of spontaneous activity \cite{williams2014quasicritical,priesemann2018can,villegas2019thresholding,das2019critical} and our findings on how and how not to define criticality in the presence of such spontaneous activity can explain why.
-In future work, it would be interesting to see which metrics, such as $k$-shell decomposition \cite{kitsak2010identification}, predict the formation of epidemics in our model and if network interventions, such as those connected to explosive percolation \cite{nagler2011impact,grassberger2011explosive,d2015anomalous}, could be used to stymie or promote epidemics in the presence of spontaneous infection.
+The generality of our model makes it applicable to other systems where the timescales of spontaneous activation and propagation of activity are comparable, e.g., rumour spreading on social networks ~\cite{nekovee2007theory} or the distribution and propagation of computer viruses~\cite{wierman2004modeling}.
+It remains to be seen how our findings translate to self-organized systems and in particular to those that are known to exhibit a self-organized critical (SOC) regime under time-scale separation~\cite{jensen1998self,pruessner2012self,bak2013nature}.
+Previous studies have shown that a sufficiently high driving rate can induce a transition from avalanche dynamics to continuous flow in SOC systems~\cite{corral1999}.
+Within the context of zoonotic diseases, a multilayer network approach that incorporates human-animal interactions directly~\cite{Manilio2016NatPhys} or including cooperative diseases~\cite{Joaquin2014PRX} might open the door for novel dynamics in the absence of time-scale separation.
+It would also be interesting to see which metrics, such as $k$-shell decomposition~\cite{kitsak2010identification} or a local analysis~\cite{hu2018}, identify significant spreaders in our model and if network interventions, such as those connected to explosive percolation~\cite{nagler2011impact,grassberger2011explosive,d2015anomalous} and others~\cite{morone2017}, could be used to stymie or promote epidemics in the presence of spontaneous activation.
+These remain exciting challenges for the future.